robweber/ha-betabrite-sign/README.md

 ### Variables

-The variables section of the file defines dynamic variables that can be loaded for display.
-Depending on the type used they will be updated either via polling Home Assistant or by watching MQTT topics.
-The data for dynamic variables can be evaluated by using Jijna templates, of which there are a few examples below.
+The variables section of the file defines variables that can store information or format text for display.
+Depending on the type used they will be updated either via polling or by watching MQTT topics.
+The data for dynamic variables is evaluated by using Jijna templates, of which there are a few examples below.
 For more information on templating, see the [Home Assistant](https://www.home-assistant.io/docs/configuration/templating/) and [Jinja documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/).
 There are a few different variable types, some with more options than others.
 The different types are listed below, with examples.

 #### Time